 4. The user gets a cart abandonment email, clicks it, and completes a purchase with a value of $ 1000.

-Converge does not mark specific events as a Conversion.
-You can apply attribution to any event you track in Converge.
+Converge doesn’t mark events as Conversions.
+Apply attribution to any event you track in Converge.

 Converge vs In-Platform attribution